Ian Sanders and Autar Kaw

 Step 1: Print out the MCQ sheets

-Depending on the number of questions being asked, whether it is less than 75 or more (maximum questions that can be asked is 150), you will first choose one of the two pdf files to print.
+Depending on the number of questions being asked, whether it is less than 75 or more (the maximum number of questions that can be asked is 150), you will first choose one of the two pdf files to print.

-- 75 Question Variant (Download from here or here)
+- 75 Question Variant (Download the pdf file from here)

-- 150 Question Variant (Download from here or here)
+- 150 Question Variant (Download the pdf file from here)

 Step 2: Download the program to your PC